Skip to content

 Mary Bach

-She is a long-time independent consumer advocate.
-A former high school teacher, she is volunteer chair AARP’s Pennsylvania Consumer Issues Task Force and has long been a strong voice for consumers across Pennsylvania.
+Bach is a longtime independent consumer advocate.
+A former high school teacher, she is volunteer chair of AARP’s Pennsylvania Consumer Issues Task Force and has long been a strong voice for consumers across Pennsylvania.
 Appointment by Commission-at-Large.
 Resides in Murrysville, Westmoreland County.

-She has an extensive background in consumer protection policy.
-A retired PUC manager in the Bureau of Consumer Services (BCS), she brings decades of experience working with utility and consumer organizations.
-She served on the PA Relay Service Advisory Board.
+Best has an extensive background in consumer protection policy.
+A retired manager with the PUC's Bureau of Consumer Services (BCS), she previously served on the PA Relay Service Advisory Board and brings decades of experience working with utility and consumer organizations.
 Appointment by Commission-at-Large.
 Resides in Lower Paxton Township, Dauphin County.

 Elizabeth “Liz” R. Marx

-She is the Executive Director of the Pennsylvania Utility Law Project (PULP) – which provides information, assistance and advice about residential utility and energy matters affecting low-income consumers.
-Prior to joining PULP, she worked as a staff attorney at the Pennsylvania Coalition Against Domestic Violence.
-A graduate of Temple University and the Widener School of Law, she currently chairs Pennsylvania’s Low-Income Home Energy Assistance Program (LIHEAP) Advisory Committee and serves on a statewide Weatherization Assistance Program Policy Advisory Committee.
+Marx is Executive Director of the Pennsylvania Utility Law Project (PULP) – which provides information, assistance and advice about residential utility and energy matters affecting low-income consumers.
+Prior to joining PULP, Marx worked as a staff attorney at the Pennsylvania Coalition Against Domestic Violence.
+A graduate of Temple University and the Widener School of Law, Marx currently chairs Pennsylvania’s LIHEAP Advisory Committee and serves on a statewide Weatherization Assistance Program Policy Advisory Committee.
 Appointment by Commission-at-Large.
 Resides in Harrisburg, Dauphin County.

 Sylvia P. Simms

-She is an advocate for high-quality education, especially in low-income neighborhoods.
+Simms is an advocate for high-quality education – especially in low-income neighborhoods.
 Simms is the founder of PARENT POWER, a training program to get families more involved in their children’s education and has been involved with community improvement efforts for more than a decade.
-She also works for SELF Inc. as a Housing Support Coach.
-SELF is a human services agency that provides emergency and permanent supportive housing, housing-focused case management, mentoring and other vital services and resources for Philadelphia's most vulnerable communities.
+She also works as a housing support coach for SELF Inc. – a human services agency providing emergency and support services for Philadelphia's most vulnerable communities.
 Appointment by Commission-at-Large.
-Resides in Philadelphia, Philadelphia County.
+Resides in Philadelphia.

 About the CAC